Messaging Tech

 End-to-End Encryption and Ephemeral Messaging

 End-to-end encryption (E2EE) is a separate but complementary technology.
 E2EE ensures the message can only be read by its intended recipient.
-Ephemeral messaging adds a time-based deletion layer on top.
+The self-destruct timer adds a time-based deletion layer on top of that.
 Together, they create a two-layer privacy model.

 Diagram showing how ephemeral message deletion works across sender, server, and recipient